Protecting the wetlands of Matchedash Bay

 We are always looking for people who are passionate about helping to preserve and repair Georgian Bay and the Great Lakes.
 If you would like to volunteer to help with invasive Phragmites removal, please email Nicole at firstname.lastname@example.org, or visit our volunteer page to find out more about volunteering with other projects.

 Matchedash Bay Partners

 Ganawenim Meshkiki (GMI) - GMI is the Trustee of the Eastern Georgian Bay Initiative (EGBI), a program to support conservation projects and the advancement of scientific knowledge that will benefit species at risk (SAR) and biodiversity in the Eastern Georgian Bay Region.
-The Henvey Inlet First Nations .
+GMI is governed by a board of directors appointed by Henvey Inlet First Nation.
 Website: www.hifn.ca

 Marl Tiny Matchedash Conservation Association (MTM) - MTM is an incorporated not for profit charitable organization dedicated to managing one Provincial Resource Management Area and two Provincial Wildlife Areas: Marl Lake, Tiny Marsh, and Matchedash Bay, in partnership with the Ontario Ministry of Natural Resources and Forestry, and Ducks Unlimited Canada.
 The three public properties managed by this organization constitute approximately 2,500 hectares of crown land.
 Website: www.mtmconservation.org